 I might make a couple of enemies around here with my next statement, so get ready: I think that fudge made with marshmallow fluff is Cheating.
 Fudge is all about achieving a very singular texture through temperature and crystallization control.
 The only safety nets one should have when making fudge are 1)a thermometer and 2)a little bit of invert sugar to hedge ones’ bets.
 I think that using something that has gelatin in it makes it a)non-vegetarian and b)not real fudge.
 That’s why they call it Fantasy Fudge.
 Fantasy as in Opposite of Real.
 It might be tasty, but it ain’t fudge.

 With nothing but my Thermapen, a wee dram of corn syrup, some spices and two tries, I have made what I humbly assert might be the Best Fudge Ever.
 It is soft-ish with just a hint of chew.
 It is creamy and wonderful.
 It has a subtle fruity spiciness from a bit of adobo sauce, ancho chile powder and ground cinnamon.
 The flavor sparkles because there is enough salt in it to balance the sweetness of 66 oz of sugar.
 I will now ‘splain how I made it so that you can make it, too.
 If you want.
 And you should, because it is Scrumptious.
+I will also show you (this video, made in 2013, is made using the same base ingredients as the spicy fudge, but I swapped out the flavorings to make orange cardamom fudge.
+Once you have the technique down, feel free to change up the flavorings however you like).

 This fudge is based on one that I used to make at the restaurant for mignardises.
 I had always thought that that fudge was a little bit hard, and now I know why.
 I had always used my (not so) trusty candy thermometer, and when I used the same one a couple of days ago and then checked its accuracy with my (very) trusty Thermapen, I realized it runs about 5-7 degrees cool.
 That might sound like Not A Lot, but when working with sugar, it can be the difference between soft ball and hard ball, or hard ball and soft crack.
 Lesson learned.